torvalds/linux/Documentation/trace/coresight/coresight.rst

 See ``Documentation/devicetree/bindings/arm/arm,coresight-*.yaml`` for details.

-As of this writing drivers for ITM, STMs and CTIs are not provided but are expected to be added as the solution matures.
+As of this writing drivers for ITM, STMs and CTIs are analt provided but are expected to be added as the solution matures.